cr3mebrulee/42_school_exam_rank_04/level_2/sandbox/README.md

 #### SIGNALS HANDLING

-More descriptive information about signals read here: https://github.com/retiukhina/signals
+More detailed information about signals is here: https://github.com/retiukhina/signals

 When a process receives a signal, it is stored in the process's pending signal set inside the kernel until it is handled or ignored.
 The operating system manages signals using a combination of signal masks, pending signals, and process states.

-1. Pending Signal Set (sigpending)
+How the Kernel Processes a Signal

+    Signal Sent:

-When a signal is sent to a process (via kill(), alarm(), or another method), it is added to the process's pending signal set.
+        A signal (e.g., SIGALRM) is sent via kill(), alarm(), etc.
+        The kernel adds it to the processes's pending signal set in task_struct.
+        Pending Signal Set (sigpending).
 This is a bitmask stored in the process’s kernel structure.
 Each signal has a specific bit in this set.
-If a signal is blocked, it stays in the pending set until unblocked.
-If a signal is not blocked, the process handles it immediately.

-2. Where Exactly is the Signal Stored?
-Inside the Kernel Process Table

-Each process in the system has a process descriptor (task_struct in Linux).
-This structure contains:

-    A pending signal queue (struct sigpending)
-    A blocked signal mask (sigset_t blocked)
-    The signal handler table (struct sighand_struct)

-Kernel Signal Storage Example (Linux)

-struct task_struct {
-    sigset_t blocked;        // Mask of blocked signals struct sigpending pending;  // Signals that are pending struct sighand_struct *sighand;  // Signal handlers };

-3. How the Kernel Processes a Signal

-    Signal Sent:

-        A signal (e.g., SIGALRM) is sent via kill(), alarm(), etc.
-        The kernel adds it to the pending signal set in task_struct.

     Check Blocked Signals: